pzq7025/game/README.md

 # game
 use  python to write game
+the game is lianliankan